Pure Storage Stock: A Big Data Pure Play

 Because they built their entire technology stack from the ground up, Pure Storage can provide superior functionality at a reasonable cost which means companies can save money adopting the solution.
 An excellent piece by Wikibon published last year – Flash-native Architectures Power Next-generation Real-time Workloads – makes the case for why Pure’s platform is so compelling when compared to traditional SSD solutions like those on offer from Pure Storage competitors like Dell and NetApp.

 Pure Storage isn’t a market leader by share, but they’re well on their way to becoming the leader if they can continue growing at the pace they have been.
-It’s the only company in the above chart that offers investors a pure play on SSD data storage, unless Western Digital decides to spin out their SSD offering.
+It’s the only company in the above chart that offers investors a pure play on the SSD data storage theme, unless Western Digital decides to spin out their SSD offering.

 There’s a lot to like about Pure Storage, but we also need to consider opportunity costs.
 Is there another data firm out there we’d prefer to invest in instead?
 Perhaps.
 As we look for a way to increase our exposure to the growth of big data, we’re also considering another company whose simple valuation ratio is now within an acceptable range.
 Can anyone guess what company that might be?